Chatel Ski Resort France

 - Please note though if you want to ski over to the Avoriaz Ski Resort, you will need to get the Portes du Soleil pass.

-A quick overview of only the Chatel Ski Area
+A quick overview of only the Chatel Ski Resort Area

 - Chatel has two separate parts, Super-Châtel/Barbossine and Linga/Pré-La-Joux / Plaine Dranse